dotnet/runtime/docs/design/features/NonGC-Heap.md

   * Large objects are not supported.
   * Objects requiring unusual data alignment are not supported.

-Because of these restrictions, users must never assume that certain kinds of objects can be accessed without pinning.
+Because of these restrictions, users **must never** assume that certain kinds of objects can be accessed without pinning.

-## Typical types of objects in the NonGC Heap
+## What typically can be found in an NonGC heap?
 The NonGC Heap is suitable for a specific set of objects that adhere to the previously described rules.
 Here's a list showcasing the types of objects that are commonly found in the NonGC Heap for CoreCLR and NativeAOT runtimes:
 * String literal objects
 * RuntimeType objects (CoreCLR-only as of the time of writing), which means for: